Haven-13/Haven-Urist/README.md

 - [Code of Conduct](.github/CODE_OF_CONDUCT.md)
 - [Contributing](.github/CONTRIBUTING.md)

+### ATTRIBUTION

+In addition to people who have contributed and authors of commits cherry-picked to this codebase.
+This fork is a "hard fork" where the history has beem compressed into a single commit.
+So there are much more attribution and credits due.
+This codebase is derived from commit [`0149e4644d4ae35a8f247c6d9052a1188a4d3029`](https://github.com/UristMcStation/UristMcStation/commit/0149e4644d4ae35a8f247c6d9052a1188a4d3029) @ [Urist McStation](https://github.com/UristMcStation/UristMcStation/tree/0149e4644d4ae35a8f247c6d9052a1188a4d3029)

 ### LICENSE

 Licenses used in this repo, applicable for the entire repo *and* distribution: